 The fee for a residential building report is $250 for a single family dwelling and $500 for a two-family dwelling (duplex).
 For apartment buildings, the fee is $250 for the first unit and $75 for each additional unit.
 The RBR report should be scheduled as soon as the property is listed to avoid last minute complications.
 The report will list both “advisory” and “mandatory” correction items, and the mandatory items, which are life/safety code issues, must be corrected within 30 days of the close of escrow.
 Correction of advisory items is optional.
 Refer to the Building Division section of the Helpful Documents Page [new link] for additional information.

 The Building Division performs a majority of plan checks in-house, but refers complex or unusual projects to an outside professional plan-checking service.
 Plan checks are routed to the appropriate plan checker following any required Planning Division conformance review.
-Initial plan check comments (or approval) are typically completed within two weeks following any Planning Division conformance review.
+Initial plan check comments (or approval) are typically completed within 10 business days following any Planning Division conformance review.

 Depending on the scope of a project, the required building inspections may be as follows: